suddjian/bloggjian/README.md

 - Cryptographic secret recovery via partially trusted parties

-- A short story narrating a creature transporting its young to a safe - but barren - place, then sacrifices itself to feed them
+- A short story narrating a creature transporting its young to a safe - but barren - place, then sacrificing itself to feed them

 - That shadertoy ripple effect that I made